Couples Counselling

 Posted on 17/09/2013 in Couples Counselling, Sexual Issues

+TL;DR:DSM-5 now distinguishes between paraphilias (unusual sexual interests) and paraphilic disorders (when these interests cause distress or harm).
+This means many alternative sexual behaviors, like consensual BDSM, are no longer automatically considered mental illnesses if they don’t cause problems or involve non-consenting people.
 For many of us sex therapists, some of the recent changes to the Diagnostic and Statistical Manual 5 (DSM-5), the manual for diagnosing mental disorders, have been a godsend.
 This new version includes a more up-to-date distinction between what a paraphilia is versus what a paraphilic disorder is.
-Although both are mentioned it is the latter, the disorder, which is the one that has the negative consequences.
-Originally, a paraphilia was defined as an intense or persistent sexual interest in something other than genital stimulation or preparatory foreplay, with a “pheno-typically normal, physically mature, consenting human partner.”
-These interests can… Read More Here!
+Although both are mentioned it is the latter, the… Read More Here!

 Marriage Counselling in Edmonton